NMan1/Rainbow-Six-Cheat/README.md

 # Rainbow-Six-Full-Cheat-Source (Overflow Cheats)
 ###### Just a long project which I stopped working on.
 Can bypass most anti-cheats with the only detection vector being the creation of a system thread.
+Project is very, very, messy

 - **If your going to use this its not ready to paste, you'll need to setup a MySql database (unless you just delete the method of using a database and just put a hard coded password), preferably from Microsofts Azure service (ez and cheap).**
      - Once thats done fill in your cridentials in the login.cpp file, and now you should have a working loader (make sure to set-up the tables correctly in the db).